 I listen to people’s stories about themselves — and focus on how the story is expressed, to notice aspects usually overlooked and bring new energies to bear.
 My style is dynamic, and I actively involve myself in the work: quiet listening and empathic support are key, and also questioning, experimenting and challenging.
 I do not program how a session will go but instead use my awareness to follow what emerges.
 Work with clients may include dialogue, role play, meditation, dreamwork, conflict resolution, movement, and drawing, as we explore the growing edges of change.
 I have a holistic view and bring in physical health and nutrition as additional options to support clients.
 You can read what clients and students have said about my work here.

-My interest in Process Work, called Process Oriented Psychology in Europe, began in 1996, and since then I have been deeply involved in this Jungian based, systems- and body-focused method of individual and group facilitation.
+My interest in Process Work, called Process Oriented Psychology in Europe, began in 1996, and since then I have been deeply interested in this Jungian based, systems- and body-focused method of individual and group facilitation.

 Process Work is phenomenological and takes the content of our subjective awareness as unique and meaningful, rather than proceeding by interpretation and program.
 Process Work is also ecological, and sees each of us not simply as individuals, but as parts of larger social fields and systems, where we play roles and manifest deeper patterns from our dreams and life myths.
-Therapy is at essence bringing awareness to our place in the deeper dreaming happening through us.

 Psychosis, Emotional Crisis, and Mental Diversity